 PCCA has an incredibly talented group of art instructors that are well known and respected in the arts community and hold Fine Art degrees from prestigious institutions such as Columbia College, Alfred University, Marilyn Institute College of Art, China Fine Art Academy, Wayne State University, and College for Creative Studies.
-These individuals are exhibiting artists that showcase their work both nationally and internationally, and serve as advisors for PCCA’s exhibitions and the Art & Apples Festival.
+These individuals are exhibiting artists that showcase their work both nationally and internationally.